Omaha 3rd Grade NAPE Stationary Engineers Practice Test

 Session length

-What is the basic principle of operation for a steam turbine?
+What is the purpose of a deaerator in a steam system?

 Next Question